SyDr/sdmm/README.md

 - Use wxWidgets from trunk to test dark theme support.
 - Check why WebView2Loader.dll from VCPKG location not copied automatically.
 - Write memory dump on crash (and include debug symbols?).
-- Use UPX or something else to reduce release binary size.
 - Update icons.
 - Use FromDIP instead of fixed sizes.
 - Use cmark-gfm instead of cmark (tables).